MaterializeInc/materialize/doc/user/content/sql/create-source/_index.md

     of unique keys in the upstream external system.
 Larger sizes can store more unique keys.

+Sources that specify the `SIZE` option are linked to a single-purpose cluster dedicated to maintaining that source.

+You can also choose to place a source in an existing [cluster](/overview/key-concepts/#clusters) by using the `IN CLUSTER` option.
+Sources in a cluster share the resource allocation of the cluster with all other objects in the cluster.

+Colocating multiple sources onto the same cluster can be more resource efficient when you have many low-traffic sources that occasionally need some burst capacity.

 ## Related pages

 - [Key Concepts](../../overview/key-concepts/)